 Let me be clear.

 Heavy involvement is NOT micromanagement.
-But it can be seen that way if you don’t communicate effectively, and perception is reality.
+But it can be seen that way if you don’t communicate effectively, and perception is a reality.

 Let’s talk about how to avoid being perceived as a micromanager.

 Yes, it’s important.
 And yes, it shouldn’t be.
 They should just get the job done, period.
 Right?

 If you’re seen as a micromanager, or a control freak, or any of those false excuses the fragile use to write off strong leadership, you’ll get less good work out of your employees.